zhengli0060/zhengli0060.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student from Beijing Technology and Business University.
+I am a Master's degree candidate student from Beijing Technology and Business University.
 My research interests are mainly in causal discovery.

 # Publications